GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/sensfunc.rst

 -------------------
 Now we can run the task that will calculate the sensitiviity function.
 We will run it interactively.
-Most of the time this is not necessary but this data set has very weak signal in the blue and it throws the fit a bit.
+Most of the time this is not necessary but this data set has weak signal in the blue and a big absorption feature.
+It can throw the fit a bit.
 We can correct that interactively.
 Even in "normal" cases, it never hurts to run this step interactively even if just to visually verify that the fit it proposes is acceptable.